Table of Content

 It will be better to understand this topic if you have already read the article on CPU Scheduling.

 It is a simple CPU scheduling algorithm.
 The criteria of this algorithm are the process that requests the CPU first or the process which enters the ready queue first served.
-If a process requests then it is loaded by a short-term scheduler into the ready queue.
-The process is then connected to the CPU by a dispatcher for execution.
+If a process requests, it is loaded by a short-term scheduler into the ready queue.
+The process is then executed by a dispatcher and connected to the CPU.
 It is called the FCFS scheduling in an operating system.

-To know more about the algorithm and how it works practically.
-You can practice some problems related to FCFS.
+To learn more about the algorithm and how it works practically, You can practice some problems related to FCFS.

 The main disadvantage of this algorithm is aging.
 Due to this problem, big jobs have to wait for the CPU for a long time.